inexorgame-obsolete/wiki-mirror/User-Interfaces.md

 ### `Inexor Flex`

-Someone have to deliver the websites shown in the `Inexor Core` game client.
-The is handled by `Inexor Flex`.
+Flex delivers the websites shown in the `Inexor Core` game client.
 Flex is able to provide multiple user interfaces at the same time.

-Furthermore Inexor Flex not only provides user interfaces shown in the `Inexor Core` game client.
-It provides also user interfaces for the `Inexor Core` game server or for managing Inexor Flex itself.
+Furthermore Inexor Flex also provides user interfaces for the `Inexor Core` game server or for managing Inexor Flex itself.

-The Inexor project provides the following user interfaces:
+Currently the following user interfaces are provided by default:

 | User Interface | Ingame | Description |
 | --- | --- | --- |